rlivingsus/misc/standaloneBooks.md

 - Falaye, Deborah: Blood Scion
 - Falcone, Paul: 101 Tough Conversations to Have with Employees
 - Fallon, Jennifer: Tide Lords series
+- Farmer's, Philip Jose THE DUNGEON SERIES: 1)The Black Tower, 2)The Dark Abyss, 3)The Valley of Thunder, 4)The Lake of Fire, 5)The Hidden City, 6)The Final Battle
 - Farr, Richard: The Fire Seekers (kindle)
 - Ferrazzi, Keith: Never Eat Alone, Expanded and Updated
 - Feynman, Richard: The Pleasure of Finding things out